Introduction to PostgreSQL DELETE

 6. Delete rows after matching condition using the delete statement

-If our condition is not matched with a condition that was we have provided with a delete statement, then it will return false condition as a result.
-The below example shows that if the condition fails then the delete statement will return the false results as output.
+If our condition is not matched with a condition that we have provided with a delete statement, it will return a false condition as a result.
+The example below shows that if the condition fails, the delete statement will return the false results as output.

 Code: